therickybobbeh/hasurra-apollo-explore/labs/README.md

 ## 📍 Phase 7.5: Add PromptQL to Local DDN (Advanced)

+> **⚠️ REQUIRES PRIVATE BETA ACCESS:** PromptQL is currently in private beta.
+You must request access from Hasura at https://promptql.io before starting this lab.
+See the lab README for alternatives if you don't have access yet.

 **🎓 What You'll Learn:**
 - Integrating OpenAI with Hasura DDN for natural language queries
 - Enhancing semantic metadata for AI understanding